Real Estate Investing Through REITs

 The Benefits of Property Ownership without the Hassle

 Prior to the onset of the industrial revolution, wealth and power were measured primarily in terms of the amount of land owned by an individual or family.
 Although the twentieth century saw the rise of securitization and the resulting increase in stock and bond ownership, real estate investing can still prove a profitable option for those who are actively engaged in an asset allocation program or just looking to diversify their current portfolio.
 Real estate investment trusts, or REITs, can be a convenient way for the average investor to profit without the hassle of direct property acquisition.
-That is why we included this comprehensive essay in our Beginner's Guide to Real Estate Investing.
+That is why we included this comprehensive essay in our Real Estate Investing Guide for New Investors.

 Prior to 1960, only wealthy individuals and corporations had the financial resources necessary to invest in significant real estate projects such as shopping malls, corporate parks, and healthcare facilities.
 In response, Congress passed the Real Estate Investment Trust Act of 1960.
 The legislation exempted these special-purpose companies from corporate income tax if certain criterion were met.
 It was hoped that the financial incentive would cause investors to pool their resources together to form companies with significant real estate assets, providing the same opportunities to the average American as were available to the elite.
 Three years later, the first REIT was formed.